pu2clr/SI4735/README.md

 <BR>
 <BR>

+The following figure shows the most common prototyping approach.
+Use this approach if you don't want to solder the components on the adapter plate.

 ![Protoboard 00](./extras/images/protoboard_00.png)

 The figure above shows a schematic implementation using buttons and Encoder.
 This protoboard will be used in some examples (sketches) writen in this project.
 [See folder examples for more details](./examples).

 <BR>
 <BR>

 ## API Documentation